KHTV-CD

 KHTV-CD (channel 6) is a low-power, Class A television station in Los Angeles, California, United States, airing programming from the digital multicast network MeTV+.
-It is owned and operated by Weigel Broadcasting alongside MeTV station KAZA-TV (channel 54), Catchy Comedy outlet KPOM-CD (channel 14), and MeTV Toons affiliate KSFV-CD (channel 27).
+It is owned by Weigel Broadcasting alongside MeTV station KAZA-TV (channel 54), Catchy Comedy outlet KPOM-CD (channel 14), and MeTV Toons affiliate KSFV-CD (channel 27).
 The stations share offices on Grand Central Avenue in Glendale; KAZA-TV's transmitter is located at the Mount Harvard Radio Site in the San Gabriel Mountains.

 Due to its low-power status, KHTV-CD's broadcasting radius does not reach all of Greater Los Angeles.
 Therefore, it relies on cable and satellite carriage to reach the entire market.

 History

 The station was founded on October 22, 1993.
 It signed on as K38EA on channel 38, before moving to channel 48 as KHTV-LP, starting in 2000 as an affiliate of now defunct Home Shopping en Español (the Spanish-language sister channel of HSN) until HSE ceased operations in June 2002.
 When KOCE launched its digital signal on channel 48 in 2001, this displaced KHTV-LP to channel 67.
 It stayed on channel 67 until December 31, 2011, when the last of the LPTV stations still using out-of-core channels 52-69 had to vacate that spectrum.
 In 2012, KHTV-LP converted to digital as KHTV-LD and moved to channel 27.
 On July 11, 2012, the station received class A status and changed its call sign to KHTV-CD.
 In 2019, as part of the repack, KHTV-CD moved to its current channel 22 allocation, channel sharing with MeTV owned-and-operated station KAZA-TV.

 The KHTV call letters were originally used by an unrelated full-power station in Portland, Oregon, on channel 27, and in Houston on channel 39.

-On February 28, 2022, KHTV-CD discontinued carrying Jewelry Television on 6.1 and replaced it with MeTV Plus.
+On February 28, 2022, KHTV-CD discontinued carrying Jewelry Television on 6.1 and replaced it with MeTV+.
 With this change, 6.1 was converted to 720p HD.
 All remaining subchannels carried by KHTV-CD were removed.
 MeTV Plus had been on KAZA-DT3 since its expansion to Weigel-owned stations in September 2021.